Should you buy into the Hype of Zip Co (Z1P)?

 Zip Co (Z1P) is a Buy Now Pay Later (BNPL) provider operating in Australia.
 Its “zip pay” product is similar to a credit card, being a digital wallet where a customer has approval to make purchases up to $1,000 at merchants.
 The customer is not charged interest but is liable for late fees.
 Merchants pay Zip Co (Z1P) a commission.
 Zip Co (Z1P) has another product “zip money”, which provides credit above $1,000, on which interest can be payable.

 What has excited investors?

-The COVID-19 lockdowns has accelerated the shift to online and the BNPL sector is a big beneficiary.
-NAB’s Online Retail Sales Index for May was up 50% on a year ago; well up on the 6% increase in total retail sales.
+The COVID-19 lockdowns have accelerated the shift to online and the BNPL sector is a big beneficiary.
+NAB’s Online Retail Sales Index for May was up 50% from a year ago; well up on the 6% increase in total retail sales.
 But remember, the bigger you get the harder it is to grow.
 Could some BNPL providers become a victim of their success?